LordMaddhi/LordMaddhi/README.md

 ### Hello there 👋

-My Name is Maddhi and I like coding, music and photography!
+My Name is Maddhi and I like coding, gaming, music and photography!

 <!--
 **LordMaddhi/LordMaddhi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.